sunface/rust-by-practice/README.md

 	// excute some actions with the nodes addresse fmt.Println("query nodes:", addrs)

-    // send message to other node
-	if *messaging {
+    // send message to all the other nodes if *messaging {
 		data := "hello-" + *id
 		go func() {